Last updated on December 18th, 2020

 Moni is home to the famous Mount Kelimutu, a dormant volcano more commonly known for its tri-colored lakes.
 And yes, they are just as fascinating as the pictures, if not better!

-These tri-colored lakes change color drastically as a result of chemical reactions beneath the surface.
+These tri-colored lakes change color drastically due to chemical reactions beneath the surface.

 Ende or Moni?

-Ende is one of the bigger cities which you’ll pass on your Flores overland tour.
-It’s the closest big city to Kelimutu Lakes and has an airport that offers daily flights to and from Bali.
+Ende is one of the bigger cities you’ll pass on your Flores road trip.
+It’s the closest big city to Kelimutu Lakes and has an airport that offers daily flights to Bali.

 Things to do in Moni

-- Hike to the summit of Mount Kelimutu: Allow for 2 hours to explore Kelimutu National Park.
+• Hike to the summit of Mount Kelimutu: Allow for 2 hours to explore Kelimutu National Park.
 Most people choose to hike to the summit for sunrise, but optimal conditions are not guaranteed!
-I went twice and here’s my personal experience of seeing Kelimutu Lakes in both the morning and afternoon.

-- Relax in the Moni hot springs: Unfortunately, these are nothing compared to the Bajawa hot springs but worth a visit if you have time.
+• Relax in the Moni hot springs: Unfortunately, these are nothing compared to the Bajawa hot springs, but they are worth a visit if you have time.

 Where to stay in Moni